gracicot/gracicot.github.io/_posts/2017-09-13-concept-model-part1.md

     t.process();
 }
 ```
 No arrow, no `new`, no `std::make_*`.
 Simple values.
-All polymorphism is done transparently, and hidden in implementation detail.
+All polymorphism is done without it creeping into our classes, and hidden in implementation detail.

 Second, it *avoid heap allocation*.
 Yes indeed, even if we pass around our object inside a unique pointer internally.
 ```c++